The Collective’s

 5. Action Planning: Sustaining Equity-Minded Practices

-A continuation of Equity-Minded Teaching Level One, this track explores advanced equity-minded classroom facilitation strategies.
-Next offered in Fall 2026, sessions include:
+A continuation of Equity-Minded Teaching Level One (a prerequisite), this track explores advanced equity-minded classroom facilitation strategies.
+Sessions include:

 5. Action Planning: Sustaining Equity-Minded Classroom Practices